There are a lot of different strategies you can take to make extra money that will supplement your primary income.

 While there are a lot of different ways to make extra money, building and selling websites presents a unique opportunity.
 The work is not easy, but it can be very rewarding.
 The income potential is extremely high, and you can also work on projects that you enjoy.

-If you’re interested in starting your own site please be sure to check out Peter’s ebook Blueprint For How To Make Money With A Blog.
+If you’re interested in starting your own site please be sure to check out Peter’s ebook Blueprint For How To Make Money With A Blog or the full course from Holly Johnson called Earn More Blogging.